Jayg000e/LearnSystemWithPython/README.md

-# LearnOSWithPython
+# LearnSystemWithPython
+About
-Simple examples of operating system concepts in python
+Simple examples of operating system, distributed sytem and database system concepts in python

 ## Journaling File System and CopyOnWrite File System